HughMCWJR/sentenceOrdering/README.md

 ### OpenAI

-For this model to work, I simply added a text file containing my OpenAI key named gptKey.txt.
-If that is too insecure, I can go back and make this use environmental variables.
+For this model to work, one simply needs to aa a text file containing their OpenAI key named gptKey.txt.

 ### BART, LLama